Puneethkumarck/rust-challenge/README.md

 ## Daily Challenges

 ### Day 01
-- Challenge: [Description of the challenge]
+- Challenge: Rust Ownership
-- Status: 🟢 Not Started
+- Status: 🟢

 ### Day 02
 - Challenge: [Description of the challenge]
-- Status: 🟡 Not Started
+- Status: 🟡

 [... and so on for all 25 days]